ChenXiang96/SlicerColoc-Z-Stats/README.md

 * **Intersection coefficient**:
 A voxel in the ROI box can be considered to have some interesting signal once its value is between a certain threshold intensity range.
 In such a case its value could be accounted for as 1, independent of its actual intensity, and otherwise it could be accounted for as 0, and similarly for the other selected channels.
 <img src="https://github.com/ChenXiang96/SlicerColoc-Z-Stats/blob/main/Images/Intersection%20weight.png" width="600px">
-For the case of two selected channels:
+For the case of any two selected channels:
 The intersection contribution of a given voxel can be defined as the product of the two channels.
 The intersection coefficient is:
 <img src="https://github.com/ChenXiang96/SlicerColoc-Z-Stats/blob/main/Images/Intersection%20for%20two%20channels.png" width="600px">